Skip to main content

 New stretch – three rods available per day

 This stretch of 400 metres fishes well in low water.
-For fly fishing an 11 foot rod is adequate.
+For fly fishing an 11-foot rod is fine.
 Floating or sink tip lure is ideal for this beat.
 There are four good pools that fish well from June to September.

 New beat is 457 metres from the downstream road bridge in Bushmills - three rods available.